Funchal

 Location: Calçada do Pico

-Exhibits: Portuguese and furniture from other countries from the 16th to the 19th century.
-Porcelains and Portuguese faience from the 17th to the 19th century.
-Portuguese sculpture and paintings.
+In this former residence of the Morgados das Cruzes you will find Portuguese and foreign furniture from the 16th to 19th centuries, Porcelains and Portuguese faience from the 17th to the 19th century, Portuguese sculpture, cribs and paintings.
+In this space there is also a beautiful garden and an archaeological park.

 Tuesday to Friday - 10.00 to 18.00 h